 Over time and as industry and relevant resources develop, the Investment Manager may (1) change, amend or revise the sustainability indicators which it uses to rate investments; and/or (2) choose to utilise alternative data sources in its due diligence and ratings processes.

-What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+partially intends to make and how does the sustainable investment contribute to such objectives?

 How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?